For an optimal semen analysis, we recommend at least 48 hours of abstinence.

 In the event that the semen analysis shows a low sperm count, then your physician may recommend hormonal testing.
 Specifically, we will obtain a blood specimen for the evaluation of FSH, LH and testosterone.
 In the event that you suffer from erectile dysfunction, we may also check a prolactin level, as over-production of this hormone has been associated with the development of impotence.
 If it turns out that your hormone levels are abnormal, we may recommend treatment with one of several different medications that can easily correct these problems.

 If your semen analysis is significantly abnormal, we will probably ask you to repeat the test to ensure that the abnormal findings are consistent.

 If that is the case, we will probably refer you to a TFC partner urologist (a physician trained in the diagnosis and treatment of disorders affecting the male reproductive tract) who will perform a physical examination.
 This is important to rule out the presence of a testicular mass or other scrotal lesion that could adversely affect sperm production.

-If your examination is normal, yet your hormone levels are abnormal, then we will probably recommend one of several types of medical treatment.
+If your examination is normal, yet your hormone levels are abnormal, we will probably recommend one of several types of medical treatment.
 The most commonly recommended treatments for abnormalities in either sperm production or function include intrauterine insemination (IUI) or in vitro fertilization.